HathorNetwork/hathor-wallet-mobile/WINDOWS.md

 ```
 then comment the line 34 from `Makefile` file and run again.

-If you get an erro like this:
+If you get an error like this:
 ```
 npx ttag po2json locale/pt-br/texts.po > src/locale/pt-br/texts.po.json
 if [  = 1 ]; then \